dreasgrech/AssettoCorsaRealisticTrackday/lib/ac_apps/README.md

 ## Function io.recycle(filename)
 Moves file to Windows Recycle Bin, returns `true` if file was moved successfully.
 Note: this operation is much slower than removing a file with `io.deleteFile()` or removing an empty directory with `io.deleteDir()`.

+ Note: before 0.3.0, doesn’t use recycle bin and just deletes any file or a folder passed to it.
 Not available to scripts without I/O access.

   Parameters: